 We do the catering for 80 events a year.
 For each, we create a unique line-up of specialists, specially tailored to the client, the type of guest and the nature of the event.
 We also buy in special drinks from local entrepreneurs, arrange staffing and take care of the furniture and décor.

-What’s your plan for Lowlands?
+What was your idea for Lowlands?

 On our menu, you’ll find classic dishes such as steak tartare, ravioli, boeuf bourguignon and crème brûlée.
 But every dish has a surprise in terms of its ingredients and the story it tells about food issues.
 Our steak tartare is called ‘meat me halfway’ and is half the size of a ‘normal’ dish.